Eugene, Oregon: Music

 Because of its status as a college town, Eugene has been home to many music genres, musicians and bands, ranging from electronic dance music such as dubstep and drum and bass to garage rock, hip hop, folk and heavy metal.
-Eugene also has a growing reggae and street-performing bluegrass and jug band scene.
+Eugene also has growing reggae and street-performing bluegrass and jug band scenes.
 Multi-genre act the Cherry Poppin' Daddies became a prominent figure in Eugene's music scene and became the house band at Eugene's W.O.W.
 Hall.
 In the late 1990s, their contributions to the swing revival movement propelled them to national stardom.
 Rock band Floater originated in Eugene as did the Robert Cray blues band.
 Doom metal band YOB is among the leaders of the Eugene heavy music scene.

 Eugene is home to "Classical Gas" Composer and two-time Grammy award winner Mason Williams who spent his years as a youth living between his parents in Oakridge, Oregon and Oklahoma.
 Mason Williams puts on a yearly Christmas show at the Hult center for performing arts with a full orchestra produced by author, audio engineer and University of Oregon professor Don Latarski.

 Dick Hyman, noted jazz pianist and musical director for many of Woody Allen's films, designs and hosts the annual Now Hear This! jazz festival at the Oregon Festival of American Music (OFAM).
 OFAM and the Hult Center routinely draw major jazz talent for concerts.

-Eugene is also home to a large Zimbabwean music community.
-Kutsinhira Cultural Arts Center, which is "dedicated to the music and people of Zimbabwe," is based in Eugene.
+Eugene is also home to a large Zimbabwean music community, home to the Kutsinhira Cultural Arts Center "dedicated to the music and people of Zimbabwe".
+It was founded in 1990.

+The city of Eugene is mentioned in the Johnny Cash song "Lumberjack".